kevintr303/UnitySteamMultiplayerSample/README.md

 1. Start with the Startup scene and follow the flow to Bootstrap, Main Menu, and then Game scene.
 2. Modify the scripts and scenes as needed for your game.
 3. Use the provided managers and loaders for handling scenes and multiplayer functionality.
+4. Make sure you add any Spawnable prefabs to the `SpawnablePrefabs.asset` in the Assets folder.

 ## Contributing